 SNAP is a Special Needs Assessment Profile.
 This profiles specific learning difficulties and related factors, and gives follow-up suggestions for both teachers and parents, all in a user-friendly and comprehensive package where pupils work on the computer.
-We have found this programme very accurate and useful.
+We have found this program very accurate and useful.

 SNAPB - SNAP-Behaviour brings to behavioural, emotional, and social difficulties the insights and practical strategies that SNAP-SpLD brings to specific learning difficulties.
-Again, a computer programme that is user friendly for the pupils to gauge how their behaviour can be measured monitored and strategies suggested to minimise problems.
+Again, there is a computer program that is user friendly for the pupils to gauge how their behaviour can be measured monitored and strategies suggested to minimise problems.